 Contractor includes anyone involved in a contracted relationship with the Division, including vendors and service providers.

 Personal injury is physical or psychological injury to an individual that can be of short or long duration.

 Safety plan is the document developed specific to an individual that defines how staff can best maintain a safe and productive working and learning environment.

 Violence is any threatened, attempted, or actual conduct of a person in the workplace, relating to the workplace, or resulting from the workplace that can reasonably be expected to cause injury or harm to person or property.

-Workplace is any location where a staff member of the District carries out his or her assigned responsibilities.
+Workplace is any location where a staff member of the Division carries out his or her assigned responsibilities.